souvik150/Counsailia/README.md

-# Natours APP
+# Counsailia

-A tour website made with both Frontend and Backend.
+A career counseling website made with both Frontend and Backend.